Course of Study

 Timing of Individual Courses

-Graduate students must always take SPED 753 first and SPED 756 last in the series of four courses for the Advanced Certificate degree.
+It is strongly recommended that graduate students take SPED 753 first and SPED 756 last in the series of four courses for the Advanced Certificate degree.

 SPED 753, "Understanding and Identifying Gifted Learners" is typically taught in the fall and summer semesters.

 SPED 756, "Professional Discourse: Program Evaluation and Leadership," is typically taught in the spring and summer semesters.

 Courses SPED 754 and SPED 755 are "interchangeable" in timing.
 They do not have to be taken in numerical order.

 SPED 754, "Differentiation of the Curriculum," is typically taught in the Fall and Summer semesters.

 SPED 755, "Assessment and Differentiation of Instruction," is typically taught in Spring and Summer semesters.